Tarannum Riyaz

-Tarannum Riyaz (9 August 1960 – 20 May 2021) was an Indian writer and a senior fellow with the Ministry of Culture, Government of India.
+Tarannum Riyaz (9 August 1960 – 20 May 2021) was an Indian writer and a senior fellow with the Indian Ministry of Culture.

 Biography

+Tarannum Riyaz was born on 9 August 1960.
 Students in several universities in India have done their M.Phil. and Ph.D. research on the works of Tarannum Riyaz.
-She has been lecturing in institutions of art and literature in India and abroad.
-Her books are on the curriculum in different levels of educational institutions in India.
+She lectured in institutions of art and literature in India and abroad.
+Her books are part of the curriculum in different levels of educational institutions in India.